Infinite-Dimensional Algebraic $\mathfrak{Spin}$($N$) Structure in Extended/Higher Dimensional SUSY Holoraumy for Valise and On-Shell Supermultiplet Representations: Conclusion

 In this work, we have explored (to a greater extent than previously) the range of validity of the interconnection between Hodge duality, noted in the work of \cite{UBQ1}, and the concept of holoraumy.
 We find that up to six dimensions such a relation holds in supersymmetrical Maxwell theories.
 However, beyond this, in the case of Maxwell theory, the interconnection vanishes.
 This would suggest that in four dimensional theories, it could appear that the connection cannot hold beyond 4D theories with $\cal N$ = 2 supersymmetry.
 However, by explicit calculations within the context of the 4D, $\cal N$ = 4 supersymmetry such connections are present for the 4D, $\cal N$ = 4 vector-tensor supermultiplet.
 Finally, by reduction to 1D SUSY QM theories, evidence was given that the holoraumy operator is both a representation of {$\mathfrak{Spin}$}($N$) \emph{and} a member of a set of an infinite number of generators that are closed and satisfy a Jacobi identity.
 Thus holoraumy appears to be a part of an infinite-dimensional extension of {$\mathfrak{Spin}$}($N$).

+Now let us discuss the important distinctions between the standard formulation of the abelian (VC) multiplet versus the (VT) multiplet.
+For this comparison, we look at the absolute values of the $\rL_\rI^{(VC)}$ and $\rL_\rI^{(VT)}$ matrices listed in appendix~\ref{a:L16}.

+Considering the absolute values allows us to map these matrices into elements associated with the permutahedron~\cite{CorL1,Bristow:2020rdf}.
+At this permutahedron level, it is clearly seen that the difference between the two supermultiplets corresponds to switching the $TM$ to $SM-I$ (called $TS$ and $CS$ in~\cite{CorL1,Bristow:2020rdf}, respectively).

-{\bf Acknowledgements}\\[.1in] The research of S.J.G., Jr. and K.\ Stiffler is supported in part by the endowment of the Ford Foundation Professorship of Physics at Brown University and they gratefully acknowledge the support of the Brown Theoretical Physics Center (BTPC).
+{\bf Acknowledgments}\\[.1in] The research of S.J.G., Jr. and K.\ Stiffler is supported in part by the endowment of the Ford Foundation Professorship of Physics at Brown University and they gratefully acknowledge the support of the Brown Theoretical Physics Center (BTPC).
 Additional acknowledgment is given by Gabriel Hannon, and Rui Xian Siew for their participation in the 2019 SSTPRS (Student Summer Theoretical Physics Research Session) program at Brown University.
+We express gratitude for the referee's comments which contributed to increased transparency in our final work.